TristanRhodes/tristanrhodes.github.io/_posts/2022-01-16-expression-parsing-monads.markdown

             new DayTime { Day = dow, LocalTime = lt }));
 ```

+And now we can do the same for all of the other [combinations of parsers](https://github.com/TristanRhodes/TextProcessing/blob/master/TextProcessing/Functional/Parsers/ExpressionParsers.cs) that we have, pure functions and functional combinators.

+### Code

+The code is all available [here](https://github.com/TristanRhodes/TextProcessing) where I put together a bunch of different ways to do parsing.
+We've just covered the functional part, so check out the [Functional folder](https://github.com/TristanRhodes/TextProcessing/tree/master/TextProcessing/Functional).

+### Note

 It's interesting to note that when you apply the fluent API, both the OO and Functional code is now identical on the surface.
 The OO pattern is still packaging object => delegate => object => delegate, but at least it's tidy.
 In the new functional implementation it's just delegates all the way.

-### Code

-The code is all available here [here](https://github.com/TristanRhodes/TextProcessing) where I put together a bunch of different ways to do parsing.
-We've just covered the functional part, so check out the [Functional folder](https://github.com/TristanRhodes/TextProcessing/tree/master/TextProcessing/Functional).

-### Note

-I cheated in my last post and the "Object Orientated Approach" is actually a hybrid, but I find it helps bridge the gap between OO and functional concepts.
+The reason they are so similar is that I cheated in my last post and the "Object Orientated Approach" is actually a hybrid, but I find it helps bridge the gap between the OO and functional concepts.

 ### Credits
 Header Image by <a href="https://pixabay.com/users/jackmac34-483877/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=970943">jacqueline macou</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=970943">Pixabay</a>